floraham/biodiv-index-phx/README.md

 #### 🔎 Dataset descriptions:

 ##### BII data
 - This dataset is part of the MPC STAC catalog.
-We access the ‘iobiodiversity’ collection and look for the 2017 and 2020 rasters covering Phoenix subdivision.
+We access the `io-biodiversity` collection and look for the 2017 and 2020 rasters covering Phoenix subdivision.
 The following coordinates for a bounding box define our search: [-112.826843, 32.974108, -111.184387, 33.863574]

 ##### Phoenix subdivision shapefile:
 - The Phoenix subdivision polygon is found in the Census County Subdivision shapefiles for Arizona: